Jerry141/NeonDungeonTurboDrakeAdventureUnity/README.md

 ## Room for Improvement

 Room for improvement:
+- Banalce - at the moment the game is not balanced at all
 - Improve the Inventory to be less messy (Sorting and stacking)
 - Imporove UI
 - Add sounds